Thursday 4 September 2008

 Seeking to fill in the blanks, a trio of US scientists crunched satellite data for the period of 1981-2006 in all of these storm basins.
 They totted up the number of storms and the maximum wind speeds attained during each event, and compared this with sea-surface temperatures.

 Over the 25 years under scrutiny, they saw no increase in the overall number of storms.
 But there was a significant increase in wind speed among the most powerful storms, or those in roughly the top quarter for intensity.
-Measurements of the
+Measurements of the energy pumped into the air from the warm waters — essentially fuel for hurricanes—has increased dramatically since the mid-1990s, mostly in the strongest of hurricanes.

 The Atlantic is seeing an increase in storms rated among the strongest.
 In the past four years, eight storms have reached Category 4 with winds of at least 211kph.
 AGENCIES